Once the customer starts a policy with

 e. statement of consumer’s right to challenge information in the report

-Tips to up credit score
+Tips to up credit

 a.
 Directly seek free credit score check report from the bureau and look for factual misinformation